 In 2012, I started a blog and wrote children’s picture book reviews, trying to find an audience of my own, but only my mom, two friends, and a few hecklers read it.
 One night, I took a risk and wrote about what God had been doing in my marriage.
 That one post went from the usual 50 views to over 70,000 in a week.

 Stunned and scared to death that God might want me to do the hard stuff- to write about the real and raw parts of our life that He continuously rearranged and resurrected, instead of picture book reviews- I started to explore how to become a writer and wondered if I was cut out for it.

-I began writing stories of transformation and inspiration about the fierce faith of people within our church.
+I slowly grew in my writing by attending conferences, workshops and retreats, and I overcame my fear of having no formal education.
+And after spending four years serving married couples in ReEngage and working on my confidence, my home church hired me to write stories of transformation and inspiration about people within our church community.
 Soon after, my husband and I started a Life Group with close friends of ours.

 My job as a storyteller at church led to another opportunity to write for an incredible ministry dedicated to Bible translation, Love God Greatly.
-And three months after I accepted the new position and our Life Group was still new, I ended up the coordinator of our women’s ministry events by default.
+Three months after I transitioned into my new job, and while our Life Group was still new, I also accepted a volunteer position as the Event, Production, and Volunteer Coordinator of our women’s ministry events.